zablon-oigo/Django-on-Docker/README.md

 # What is Docker
 Docker is a platform tha allows you to build, ship and run  any app anywhere.
-Docker is an open source project that is considered a standard way of solving one of the costliest aspect of Software Development i.e Deployment.
+Docker is an open source project that is considered a standard way of solving one of the costliest aspect of Software Development - Deployment.

+# Docker terminologies

+## docker  Client
+this the command used to control most of docker workflow and talk to remote  Docker server

+## Docker Server
+used to start docker server process that builds and launches container via client

+## Atomic Host
+is a small finely tuned Operating system Image i.e fedora that support container hosting and atomic os upgrades.

-# dockerfile
+## dockerfile
-is a file that define the steps to create and run a custom Image dockerfiles are usually read from top-to-bottom when the image is created.
+is a file that define the steps to create and run a custom Image . dockerfiles are usually read from top-to-bottom when the image is created.
 ```
 FROM <REPO>:<TAG>